metrumresearchgroup/bbi/README.md

 Test-driven development encouraged, facilitated by goconvey to monitor coverage and re-run tests on change(s)

+During development, while installing new versions for testing, running "make install" will auto-append a timestamp to the build version.

 ```
 $ go get github.com/smartystreets/goconvey
 goconvey